 Online security threats grow and become more sophisticated every day.
 Business is the favorite target of hackers because they have a lot to lose.
 Data – a real asset in any business – can be easily compromised if not properly secured.

-The Cost of Poor Software Quality In the U.S.: A 2020 Report by Synopsys found that in 2020, poor-quality software cost American companies about $2.08 trillion.
-Legacy software and technical debt factored into that staggering amount, along with failed software development projects and cyber crimes caused by exploitable software vulnerabilities.
+The Cost of Poor Software Quality In the U.S.: a 2022 Report by Synopsys found that in 2022, poor-quality software cost American companies about $2.41 trillion.
+Legacy software and technical debt factored into that staggering amount, along with failed software development projects and cybercrimes caused by exploitable software vulnerabilities.

 Today, there are so many threats that antivirus and security systems should be updated every day to ensure they never get hacked.
 For many businesses, it’s a must to have a dedicated team of cyber security experts to ensure corporate systems are running smoothly with a high level of protection.
 On top of that, to decrease software products’ exposure to cyber threats, it’s highly recommended that cybersecurity be embedded into the software design as early in SDLC as possible.

 Actions like encrypting your data, using the correct channels to transfer data, and restricting access will save you money and protect you from many internal and external problems.
 However, it’s next to impossible to achieve a high level of security with legacy systems.

 When a legacy system manufacturer goes out of business or discontinues supporting your legacy solution for other reasons, it’s just a matter of time before it comes highly inflexible, irresponsive, redundant, and vulnerable to threats.